venky-1710/venky-1710/README.md

 - *Interests*: Problem-solving, Competitive Programming, Open-source Contributions, Hackathon Participation 🏆

 ## Projects:
-1. **Expense Tracker** 💰 - A web application for tracking daily expenses.
-It allows users to log, categorize, and visualize their spending habits over time, built with HTML, CSS, JavaScript, and Firebase.
+1. **Full-Stack Note-Taking App** 💰 - A full-stack web application that allows users to create, manage, and securely store personal notes.
+Built with React for the frontend and Flask for the backend, this project showcases my ability to develop end-to-end solutions..

-2. **Password Generator** 🔒 - A Python tool that generates strong and secure passwords by combining letters, symbols, and numbers, helping users protect their online accounts.
+2. **AI-Powered Stress Level Predictor** 🔒 - Stress Level Predictor is an innovative web application that utilizes machine learning to predict an individual's stress level based on various personal and environmental factors.
+Built with Python, Flask, and scikit-learn, this tool employs a Decision Tree Classifier to analyze user inputs and provide accurate stress level assessments.

-3. **Snake Game** 🐍 - A classic Snake game created in Python using the Pygame library, featuring continuous movement, edge wrapping, and engaging gameplay.
+3. **Todo List** 🐍 - Developed a dynamic Todo List application using Flask and Python.
+This web-based tool allows users to create, manage, and track their tasks efficiently.
+Key features include adding new todos, marking tasks as complete, and deleting items.
+The project demonstrates proficiency in backend development with Flask, frontend integration using HTML templates, and basic CRUD operations.

 ## Connect with Me:
 - *Email*: [venkysss47@gmail.com ✉️